Monotone additive statistics: Preferences Over Gambles

+We consider a complete and transitive preference relation $\succeq$ over $L^\infty$, interpreted here as the space of monetary gambles.
+We assume that for every gamble $X$ there exists a unique certainty equivalent $\Phi(X)$ such that $\Phi(X) \sim X$.
+If the preference $\succeq$ is monotone with respect to first-order stochastic dominance then so is $\Phi$.
+We say that $\succeq$ is \textit{invariant to background risk} when it has the property that $X \succeq Y$ if and only if $X+Z \succeq Y+Z$ for $Z$ independent of $X$ and $Y$.

+As we now explain, a preference $\succeq$ is monotone and invariant to background risk if and only if its certainty equivalent is a monotone additive statistic.
+Indeed, invariance implies that $X + Y \sim \Phi(X) + Y$ for any two independent random variables $X$ and $Y$.
+Likewise, $Y + \Phi(X) \sim \Phi(Y) + \Phi(X)$.
+Combining the two indifferences yields $X + Y \sim \Phi(X)+\Phi(Y)$.
+So, the certainty equivalent of $X+Y$ is given by the sum $\Phi(X) + \Phi(Y)$, and thus $\Phi$ is an additive.
+The converse is immediate to verify.

-So, the certainty equivalent of $X+Y$ is given by the sum $\Phi(X) + \Phi(Y)$, and thus $\Phi$ is an additive, and by assumption monotone, statistic that represents the preference relation.
-By Theorem~\ref{thm:main}, the certainty equivalent $\Phi$ is then a weighted average of the certainty equivalents of multiple CARA expected utility agents.
+By Theorem~\ref{thm:main}, the certainty equivalent $\Phi$ of such a preference is a weighted average $\Phi(X) = \int K_a(X) \,\dd\mu(a)$ of the certainty equivalents of multiple CARA expected utility agents, where $\mu$ is a probability measure over the coefficient of absolute risk aversion.

-As noted earlier, the representation $\Phi(X) = \int K_a(X) \,\dd\mu(a)$ is not of the expected utility form, unless $\mu$ is a point mass.
-However, we show in \S\ref{appx:independence and betweenness} in the online appendix that a special class of measures $\mu$ gives rise to a representation that is compatible with the well-known betweenness axiom proposed by \cite{dekel1986betweenness} and \cite{chew1989axiomatic}.